If you live in the United States and you’re anything like us, you might view Presidents’ Day as just another three-day weekend in February.

 When was the first Presidents’ Day?

-Why is the president called the president?
+Why do we call the president … the president?

-Do we use the apostrophe or not?
+Should we use the apostrophe or not?

 When you do a search for Presidents’ Day online, you’ll notice that it’s rendered in slightly different ways–in part because that’s not the authorized name of the holiday.
 Like we mentioned above, it is formally known as Washington’s Birthday, which means the unofficial Presidents’ Day can be written a few ways.